UW-CEG/two-stage-2/README.md

-This repository follows the [TIER Documentation Protocol](https://www.projecttier.org/tier-protocol/specifications-3-0/#overview-of-the-documentation) ([GitHub repo](https://github.com/ProjectTIER/projecttier.org)), instructions for assembling a set of electronic files that document all the steps of data processing and analysis you conduct for an empirical research paper.
+This repository follows the [TIER Documentation Protocol](https://www.projecttier.org/tier-protocol/specifications-3-0/#overview-of-the-documentation) ([GitHub repo](https://github.com/ProjectTIER/projecttier.org)), instructions for assembling a set of electronic files that document all the steps of data processing and analysis conducted for an empirical research paper.